sematext/docs/docs/api/index.md

 #### API Explorer

-Try out the REST APIs using the API Key of your Sematext account at :
+Try out the REST APIs using the API Key of your Sematext account at:

 * <a href="https://apps.sematext.com/api-explorer" target="_blank">Sematext Cloud US Region</a>